-A Bricks-native Feedbucket alternative
+A WordPress-native Feedbucket alternative

-Feedbucket is a tidy website feedback SaaS — embed a script, clients leave annotated feedback, and you get tickets with screenshots.
+Feedbucket is a tidy website feedback SaaS – embed a script, clients leave annotated feedback, and you get tickets with screenshots.
 Plans are flat per account from $39/mo, run from its own cloud.
-If you build in Bricks, Reviso does the same job natively inside WordPress: clients pin feedback on the live page, you resolve it in the builder, and everything stays on your own server — starting free.
+If you build in WordPress, Reviso does the same job natively inside WordPress: clients pin feedback on the live page, you resolve it in the builder, and everything stays on your own server – starting free.

 Choose Reviso if